-Motor insurance rarely comes cheap but there are a few simple ways you can reduce your premium.
+Motor insurance rarely comes cheap but there are a few simple ways you can reduce your car insurance.

 Experts at Sterling have offered their guidance for saving money on your annual insurance and three bonus tips on saving money if you are a young or newly qualified driver.

 Shop around to get a better deal on your motor insurance, or better still let someone else do the work for you by going to a specialist broker such as Sterling.

 Brokers at Sterling will compare policies and prices quoted by dozens of insurance providers to find you the best deal.